Secondhand Rapture

 Secondhand Rapture is the debut studio album by American duo MS MR, released on May 14, 2013 by Columbia Records.
 The album was written and produced by MS MR with additional production and mixing done by Tom Elmhirst.
 The album features the singles "Hurricane", "Fantasy" and "Think of You".
-Secondhand Rapture peaked at No. 116 on the Billboard 200 and sold 3,500 copies during its first week.
+Secondhand Rapture peaked at number 116 on the Billboard 200 and sold 3,500 copies during its first week.
+To promote the record, the band toured across North America.